isabella232/dynamic-media-classic.en-1/help/new-ui-2020.md

 ### **_How does the new desktop app work?_**

-After you download, install, and launch the desktop app, you are presented with a refreshed sign in experience.
+After you download, install, and launch the desktop app, you are presented with a refreshed sign-in experience.
 By entering your existing user name and password and selecting the appropriate server based on your region, you can sign in to Dynamic Media Classic.
 The overall experience is the same as the familiar web browser version you are used to.
 From the desktop app, you can access the Dynamic Media Classic Production and Staging environments.
 You can also access Media Portal if you are credentialed for this capability.

 >[!IMPORTANT]
 >